-This is the day we start our Route 66 adventure!
-When everyone is ready on their bikes, we start our ride on the 4.000 km / 2.500 miles long Historic Route 66.
-Los Angeles disappears behind us as we head east/west for a unique adventure full of history and fun.
+This is the day you start your Route 66 adventure!
+When you are ready on your bike, you start your ride on the 4.000 km / 2.500 miles long Historic Route 66.
+Los Angeles disappears behind you as you head east for a unique adventure full of history and fun.

-Today we will enjoy the magical roads and spectacular views on one of US Best motorcycle roads; Angeles Crest Highway (CA-2).
+Today you will enjoy the magical roads and spectacular views on one of the US Best motorcycle roads; the Angeles Crest Highway (CA-2).
 It will be a breathtaking riding experience for the history books.
-Make sure to have your cameras ready and fully charged.
+Make sure to have your camera ready and fully charged.
 This will be a once-in-a-lifetime experience.
-We take several stops and make our time on Angels Crest Highway before we drive to the beautiful vacation resort Big Bear Lake, where we spend a magical evening.
+Take several stops and make your time on Angels Crest Highway before you drive to the beautiful vacation resort Big Bear Lake, where you spend a magical evening.

 Day 3: Big Bear Lake - Las Vegas, Nv

 It will be a day of city-, highway- and desert driving, and it will get very hot.
 We recommend riding with a hydration (cooling) vest, which makes it much easier to cope with the heat.
 You can eat breakfast and drive “the strip” before taking a group photo in front of the famous “Welcome to Las Vegas” sign.